4/29/2025

 Analyst, DNB Markets

 Sounds excellent.
-And when you now look at the combined group, Ulrika, what kind of tax assumptions should we use, so to say, with those getting H and Y into the numbers?
-It looks slightly higher that you're accounting for in Q1, at least.
-What was your view?
+And when you now look at the combined group, Ulrika, what kind of tax assumptions should we use, so to say, where those are getting HMY into the numbers?
+It looks slightly higher that you're accounting for in Q1 at least.
+What is your view?

 speaker